THE

 infringements sometimes carry different results.

-Dharmakirti, moreover, adds the word ‘necessary’ to the formulation
+dharmakirti, moreover, adds the word ‘necessary’ to the formulation

-of each rule.
-Their final form will thus be:
+of each rule. their final form will thus be:

 stage: